Oct 17, 2024Local

 In 1936, the first cyclo was invented by Pierre Morice Coupeaud, who then launched a promotional event for his invention “cyclos” to Vietnam.
 This event marked the first appearance of cyclos in Saigon in 1939.
 With two trained local cyclists, he organized a trial run from Phnom Penh to Saigon (240 kilometers) to demonstrate his cyclos.

-However, the first debut of cyclos was not based in Saigon but Hanoi.
-In 1938, a few dozen cyclos started operating on the streets of Hanoi, initiating a period of cyclos gaining prominence and becoming a major means of transportation.
+In Hanoi, the first debut of cyclos started with a few dozen cyclos started operating on the streets in Hanoi, initiating a period of cyclos gaining prominence and becoming a major means of transportation.

 Once A Cultural Symbol